AdnanQureshi3/guardon/ROADMAP.md

 - CIS Benchmark Checks
   - Map and offer canned rule packs that correspond to CIS Kubernetes Benchmark controls to support compliance workflows.

+- **Test Coverage Commitment**
+  - All recent major changes to Guardon have included new and updated tests to ensure reliability, correctness, and maintainability.
+We encourage contributors to add tests for new features and bug fixes, and we review test coverage as part of our code review process.

 - VS Code Bridge
   - Package the validator as an NPM module and/or provide a VS Code extension that mirrors the same validation logic used in the browser popup.